afredknot/its-a-readme-eh/Develop/README.md

 ## Installation
 To install app, run the following:
 ~~~
-clone repo into terminal, open vs code, go back to terminal, type to terminal npm init and npm i inquirer, then once those have installed  type node index.js and you will have the readme generator populate in your terminal with prompts that you need to fillout to generate your readme.
+clone repo, open vs code, cd into folder and type npm init and npm i inquirer to install the needed tools to run this file. then you can take and run the generator, answer prompts and then you  will have a generated reame me file
 ~~~
 ## Usage
-answer your prompts to be able to generate your readme file
+use in terminal and vs code
 ## License
-MIT
+unlicense
 ## Contributing
 undefined
 ## Tests